 6. Ramp up the seduction

 There are two issues here.
-Partly it could be a lack of understanding about what we need to turn us on.
+Partly not having the right build up to being open to sex could be a lack of understanding about what we need to turn us on.
 Women aren’t often educated about their own pleasure, what feels good, or how they can articulate that.
 Instead the common narrative is that our bodies are the property of others, or that our partners pleasure is more important than our own.
 There are thousands of “seduction styles” that demonstrate a vast range of what gets us hot under the collar.
 For some women with a seduction style that likes anticipation they may find pressure to have sex (or the idea that it is a foregone conclusion) a complete desire killer.
 You can learn more about your seduction type and what you like and need sexually on our Art of Sexual Self-Empowerment course.

 It could also be a lack of effort on our partners behalf.
 This is what Wednesday Martin calls “crude seductions”- an assumption on our partners behalf that turning us on is like flicking on a light switch- there’s no need for preamble, effort, and ultimately seduction.
 The initiation of sex (e.g. how to create ‘want’), is a really important part of female sexuality.
 So important in fact that we’ve written a whole other post here on how you can understand more about seduction and why it’s vital to desire.